-- Students must wear appropriate athletic attire. - Sneakers are required. - Following PE classes, all students must return to normal school attire, unless the class ends the day.
+- Students must wear appropriate athletic attire. - Shirts worn for PE class should not be longer than athletic shorts or they must be tucked in. - Sneakers are required. - Following PE classes, all students must return to normal school attire, unless the class ends the day.